epfl-ada/ada-2022-project-thegonios/README.md

 ## Questions for TA's

-Suggestion on how to improve our method based on plot summaries to assign a movie to a historical period ?
+Suggestion on how to improve our method based on plot summaries to assign a movie to a historical period ? <br>
-What is the most relevant way to define our number of word threshold ?
+What is the most relevant way to define our number of word threshold ? <br>
-Would you suggest focusing our analysis on one specific historical period ?
+Would you suggest focusing our analysis on one specific historical period ? <br>

 ![](https://www.epfl.ch/wp/5.5/wp-content/themes/wp-theme-2018/assets/svg/epfl-logo.svg)